11ty/11ty-website/src/docs/usage-incremental.md

     * Only copy a passthrough copy file when it actively changed.
 Don’t run a template build if only a passthrough copy file has changed.
     * If a template has changed, don’t copy the passthrough copy files.
     * There was some discussion about making this behavior default at [Issue #1109](https://github.com/11ty/eleventy/issues/1109).
-  * {% addedin "2.0.0-canary.12" %} [Passthrough copy is now emulated during `--serve`](/docs/copy/#passthrough-during-serve) for incremental and non-incremental builds.
+  * {% addedin "2.0.0-canary.12" %} [Passthrough copy can be emulated during `--serve`](/docs/copy/#passthrough-during-serve) to speed up both incremental and non-incremental builds.
 * **Configuration File**
   * If you create/update your Eleventy configuration file, a full build will run.